What Students Gain from Problem Solving

 The problems in the Stella library, unlike typical textbook word problems, should best be defined as non-routine.
 These are the problems that are presented with no hints as to what methods or skills will be needed to solve them.
 They may seem to have insufficient or even contradictory given information.
 They are not straightforward, and it's often not clear that they have a solution at all.
 Thus, they are intended to move the solver into a space where, at first anyway, he doesn't know what to do.
 Note that the problems that society actually faces – providing a trustworthy voting process, feeding the world, getting out of Afghanistan, creating an environmentally sustainable civilization – are exactly of this sort – problems where we don't know, at the outset, how to go about solving them.

 Problems like these kick us into a space that encourages heuristic thinking – that is, thinking about thinking.
 That is, pondering "what do we do when we don't know what to do?"
 The 50-cent word is meta-cognition.
 In the world outside of the mathematics class there are numerous ways to proceed – often hotly debated.
 Within the mathematics class, which is our concern here, there are also numerous ways to proceed, and we call these heuristics: actions to take that might help.
 Examples of heuristics are "guess, and use the feedback from your probably-wrong answer to guide you to a better one", "draw a good picture", "break the problem up into bite-sized chunks", "make an easier version and solve that first”.
 The heuristics we recommend – twenty of them plus five extras – are listed and discussed elsewhere in this guide.
-The Introductory Problems which can be used to introduce the heuristics, giving the student (and you!) a chance to experience their power.
+The Introductory Problems, which can be used to introduce the heuristics, give the student (and you!) a chance to experience their power.

 In beginning to work on a non-routine problem, the student must enter the space of the problem itself, and this is a difficult thing for her to do alone at first.
 If you think of solving standard textbook exercises as analogous to riding a bicycle with training wheels, non-routine problems are the bicycle with the training wheels removed.
 The student can veer left or right, go around in circles, speed up or slow down, or simply get off the bike and walk away.